kuldeep23907/Loyalty-Token-Using-Hyperledger-Fabric-and-React/README.md

 # A LOYALTY PLATFORM APPLICATION USING HYPERLEDGER FABRIC

-This platform is to allow manufacturer(P&G here) directly award their cusomter for being a loyal cusomters and customers can redeem those tokens at any of the retailer's store associated with the manufacturer.
+This platform is to allow manufacturer(P&G here) directly award their customer for being a loyal customers and customers can redeem those tokens at any of the retailer's store associated with the manufacturer.

 ## Use Case digram